 What does this redirection.io recipe?

-When installing the 'Control pages indexation' recipe, you can choose from various indexation status options to define how search engines should treat the specified pages or folders.
+When installing this recipe, you can choose from various indexation status options to define how search engines should treat the specified pages or folders.
 Here are some common indexation status options and their implications:

 - noindex: This directive tells search engines not to include the page in their index.
 It is useful for pages that are not meant to be found via search engines, such as temporary pages or staging environments.